 *Source: Average salary statistic is derived from recent AI Engineering job listings submitted to ziprecruiter.com.

-Students in the School of Engineering may have the opportunity to participate in the Graduate Cooperative Education Program.
-The co-op program allows graduate students to apply classroom learning to real-world engineering projects, gain up to six months of full-time work experience, build their resumes, and strengthen their preparation for post-graduation employment.
+Students in the M.S. in Artificial Intelligence may have the opportunity to participate in the School of Engineering’s Graduate Cooperative Education Program.
+Through the co-op, eligible students can apply classroom learning to real-world engineering projects, gain up to six months of full-time professional experience, and build practical skills in AI, machine learning, data analysis, software development, robotics, or related technical areas.

 GRE General Test scores are not required for applicants who will have received a degree from an institution located in the U.S. or Canada by the time of enrollment.
 GRE scores are required for all other applicants.